wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

  5. Click **Save**.

- 6. Expand the **GET personalizedMessage** resource you created.
-This displays the low-code diagram.
+ 6. Expand the **GET personalizedMessage** resource.
+This displays the low-code diagram for it.

  7. Click **Variable** and configure it as follows:
     ![Create Variable](../assets/img/get-started/create-variable.png){.cInlineImage-full}